0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Networks & Data Communications/Week 5/Networks - Week 5 Day 3.md

 ## Routing the Internet

 - Lecture focuses on Internet’s routing protocols.
 The main goal of internet routing protocol is to determine the path taken by a packet between source and destination
-	- Incorporates routing algorithms; link-state and distance-vector
+	- Incorporates routing algorithms; link-state and distance-vector to find the shortest path

-#comebacklater
+- Each network system contains multiple subnets that requires routing protocol to select the best path to the destination.
+- One of the most commonly used routing protocols is Routing Information Protocol (RIP)

 # Router Information Protocol (RIP)